Tom1126/easy-dictionary/README.md

-# Dictionary Anywhere
+# Easy Dictionary

+## About the extension
-Dictionary extension that helps you stay focused on what you are reading by eliminating the need to search for meaning, Double-clicking any word will view its definition in a small pop-up bubble.
-Now you never have to leave what you are reading to search meaning for the words you don't know.
+A dictionary extension that helps you stay focused on the content you read.
+This extension searches and views the definition and synonyms of a searched word in a small pop-up bubble.
+Now you can enjoy reading your favourite content on the Internet and search for the meaning of a word on the same page.

-Feel free to install extension <a href="https://addons.mozilla.org/en-US/firefox/addon/dictionary-anyvhere/">Dictionary Anywhere</a>, currently available on Mozilla Firefox.
+## Main feature
+- **_Find the meanings and synonyms easily_**.
+Just double click the word or highlight and right click on the word to view the meanings and synonyms of the word.
+It's that easy.